Stress is a physical response to something that might harm you in some way.

 The stress response suppresses the immune system, increasing susceptibility to colds and other chronic diseases.
 Furthermore, the buildup of stress can contribute to depression and anxiety.

-Below you can learn 7 habits which you can incorporate into your daily routine:
+Below you can learn 7 habits that you can incorporate into your daily routine:

 Anyone can practice meditation.
 It’s inexpensive and simple, and it doesn’t require any special equipment.